June Disagrees

 + Variety of Public Tours at the National Gallery https://www.nationalgallery.ie/whats-on

-+ Music at the Museum: An Tara 18:00 Chester Beatty Museum, Gardens of Dublin Castle, Dame Street, Dublin 2 https://chesterbeatty.ie/whats-on/music-at-the-museum-an-tara-with-niamh-obrien/
++ Ancient Manuscripts and the Psychology of Reading – Talk 18:00 Online and at Chester Beatty Museum, Gardens of Dublin Castle, Dame Street, Dublin 2 https://chesterbeatty.ie/whats-on/ancient-manuscripts-and-the-psychology-of-reading/ (Booking required for online talk)

 Dublin Event Guide (for Free Events)